15 October 1940 – 6 July 2005

-On their way to conduct the Sub-Unit Convention of South Region in Log Kong Island, Cambodia.
-L-R: Satanam, Mali, baby Violet, Joyce Cabal, Ramani Vela, Singaravel and Kry Chanteoun.
+On their way to conduct the Sub-Unit Convention of South Region in Koh Kong Island, Cambodia.
+L-R: Satanam, Mali (Velu’s nanny), baby Violet Gopal, Jocelyn M. Cabal, Ramani Vela, Singaravel Gopal and Kry Chantheoun.
 The two at the back are tourists.

 Satanam spent much of his time in Cambodia building up capacities of individuals and developing bonding among believers.
 While in Cambodia Satanam had made occasional visits to Vietnam as well to meet and inspire the friends there.
 In December 1995, Satanam and his wife left Cambodia for Malaysia.
 Mr. Joseph Swaminathan who had served with Satanam in Cambodia and continues to serve there at the time of writing this story has this to say, “Satanam’s services there were considered outshining and outstanding, yielding so many positive results which are still visible today.”

 Between January 1996 and September 1996, Satanam and his wife were back in Malaysia and spent some 6 months teaching in the district of Kluang in the state of Johore.
 In September 1996, Satanam and his wife left for Balikpapan in Kalimantan, Indonesia on a World Bank Project, to conduct a survey on unaccounted water.
 That was the most difficult area to teach the Faith, and yet the Satanams took it as a challenge to spread the Faith there.
 In August 1998 they moved to Jakarta, for seven months on an assignment by an international water consultancy.
 He returned to Malaysia during the height of the Asian Financial crisis in the third quarter of 1998.